KipCrossing/OpenEM/OPENEM_ISSUES.md

 ## Closing Remarks

-I'm sure there are more techniques and methods for reducing the electric field strength (ie through the use of dielectric materials), however this is fart outside my field of expertise.
+I'm sure there are more techniques and methods for reducing the electric field strength (ie through the use of dielectric materials), however this is far outside my field of expertise.
 In order to solve these problems, an in-depth knowledge of the permeability and permittivity of materials and tools to detect electric and magnetic fields are required; both of which I do not have.
 I would need to start practising a whole new discipline of practice physics.

 Lastly, my initial assumptions did not consider the presents of an electric field.
 Therefore, when designing the transmitter coil, a large number of turns was assumed to be desirable as it is proportional to the magnetic field strength.
 However, the number of turns is also proportional to the electric field strength.
 I would have to redesign the transmitter coil to account for this.